john-kurkowski/john-kurkowski.github.io/src/pages/posts/2014-01-28-good-ideas-from-mobile-design-that-are-good-everywhere.md

 I liken mobile web design to designing for handicaps, in that good ideas in designing for handicaps benefit all users alike.
 For example,

-*  Writing text for screen readers for the blind---rather than embedding text in images---lets seeing people find, copy, & zoom the text too.
+*  Writing text for screen readers for the blind—rather than embedding text in images—lets seeing people find, copy, & zoom the text too.
 *  In a presentation, leaving an extra pause between slides lets interpreters keep up with the material and lets native speakers absorb the material better.
 No one has to multitask between reading the slide & listening to the